Orange County Sexual Harassment Lawyer

 In California, all employers have an affirmative duty to attempt to prevent sexual harassment and to immediately correct any discriminatory and harassing conduct once they become aware of it.
 It is the employer’s obligation to ensure that their workplace is free from sexual harassment of any kind.
 Additionally, there must be written policies in place regarding sexual harassment, discrimination, and retaliation.

-Workplace Sexual Harassment Policies In California
+Workplace Sexual Harassment Policies in Orange County

 In addition to the requirement of a written policy, employers must also ensure that there is a process that employees can participate in when they’ve been victims of sexual harassment in the workplace.
 When an employee makes a complaint, the employer is required to do the following: